Flowx08/mlops/reports/README.md

 >
 > Answer:

-We implemented 2 tests: one for testing the loading the dataset and the other one for testing the  loading of the model and the feedforeward pass.
+We implemented 2 tests: one for testing the loading the dataset and the other one for testing the loading of the model and the feed-forward pass.

 ### Question 8